Education

 Toronto Housing Example

 A Brampton home where every square foot, from floor to ceiling, is packed with items.
 No rooms are accessible.
 Windows are blocked.
 Utilities are completely non-functional.
-Severe mold and biohazard contamination exists throughout.
+Severe mould and biohazard contamination exists throughout.
 Multiple dead animals are present.
-The home is uninhabitable and poses immediate danger to neighbors.
+The home is uninhabitable and poses immediate danger to neighbours.

 Critical Intervention Needed